-Niagari is a coagulant you can use to make tofu.
+Nigari is a coagulant that can be used to make tofu.

 Homemade Soy Milk and Tofu Recipe:

 1. Soak ~2 cups of raw soybeans overnight.

 3. Blend soybeans with water until smooth.
 1 cup soaked soybeans to 3 cups water.

 4. In a large pot, bring the puree to a boil.
 Simmer for 15 mins stirring constantly.
 Keep a close eye on the pot as it can easily boil over.
 Skim foam.

 5. Strain the puree over a bowl using a nut milk bag or cheese cloth.
 Pulp = okara.
 Liquid = soy milk.

 You can stop here if you only want fresh soy milk.
 I reserved a cup for drinking.
 The pulp (okara) can be discarded or saved to use in other recipes such as okara seitan.

 7. Heat soy milk until 160F, stirring.
 Turn off heat.

 6. Make coagulant.
 Mix 1 tbsp nigari flakes into 1/2 cup water.